 “[T]he main impact of the law is that businesses with fifteen or more employees in Maryland will need to provide at least 40 hours of paid sick or safe leave per year to qualifying employees.
 Employers with fourteen or fewer employees will be required to provide the same leave, but there is no requirement that the leave is paid.
 Many existing leave policies may satisfy the requirements of this new law.
 However, adjustments may be necessary or optimal given certain details of the paid sick leave law, specifically as it pertains to the accrual of paid sick leave, carry over from year to year of paid sick leave, and employee eligibility (which all could differ from existing paid time off policies).
 Obviously, any employer with fifteen or more employees that do not have a paid leave plan will, at a minimum, need to adopt a paid sick leave plan.”

-Sarah and Russell discussed the new law further with the Maryland Daily Record and the Baltimore Business Journal, explaining that paid sick leave implementation and compliance strategies will vary from organization to organization.
+Russell and attorney discussed the new law further with the Maryland Daily Record and the Baltimore Business Journal, explaining that paid sick leave implementation and compliance strategies will vary from organization to organization.
 As Russell commented: “Businesses should be pulling up their existing policies and start going through a process to determine if they are in compliance.
 If it is, that’s great.
 If not, the business needs to determine what steps it needs to take to get into compliance.”

 For more information and guidance, make sure to catch up on the recording of Offit Kurman’s recent webinar, “Paid Sick Leave: What Happens Next?”